An unseen affliction: the scale and depth of visual impairment

 "We don't have visually-impaired visitors."

-We have actually heard that, and it couldn't be less true.
 A 2021 survey conducted by researchers at wayfinding app Evelity found quite the opposite:

 The invisible struggle: what low-vision visitors face